kpchoy/Study-Guide-Notes-/javascript/general.md

 - What type of function is invoked with the new keyword?
 What does this function return?
   - functions invoked with new keyword are constructor functions
   - this function returns created object

+# Event Delegation
+- What is event delegation?
+  - a lot of elements handled in similar way.
+Put a single handler on common ancestor